mellaurie/DLC-Help/pages/04.moodle/01.faculty/01.new-course-setup/docs.md

 - [Add your reading lists using the EBSCO Curriculum Builder.](http://create.twu.ca/help/moodle/faculty/activity-or-resource/ebsco-curriculum-builder)
 - [Add TAs to your course.](http://create.twu.ca/help/moodle/faculty/participants/add-user)
 - Upload an image to the 'Course summary files' section of the course settings page to display on the dashboard thumbnail.
-- Delete this section and add your own welcome.
+- Keep this section hidden, or delete it if you no longer need it.

 ### Tips